 KLRCA was also established pursuant to a host country agreement with the Government of Malaysia.”
 The KLRCA website is located here.

 Singapore International Arbitration Centre (SIAC) — As the SIAC’s website details: “SIAC is an independent, neutral and not-for-profit global arbitration institution which provides case management services to the international business community.
-In terms of its international administered caseload, SIAC is amongst the Top 5 institutions in the world.”
+In terms of its internationally administered caseload, SIAC is amongst the Top 5 institutions in the world.”
 SIAC’s website is located here.

 In 2016, the Financial Times detailed how “Singapore is becoming a world leader in arbitration”

-BANI Arbitration Center — As BANI’s website details: “BANI Arbitration Center, or formally Indonesia National Board of Arbitration (BANI), is an arbitral institution, providing a range of services in relation to arbitration, mediation, binding opinion and other form of dispute resolutions.”
+BANI Arbitration Center — As BANI’s website details: “BANI Arbitration Center, or formally Indonesia National Board of Arbitration (BANI), is an arbitral institution, providing a range of services in relation to arbitration, mediation, binding opinion and another form of dispute resolutions.”
 BANI’s website is located here.

 As Indonesia Investments explains: “Indonesia recognizes both Indonesian arbitration decisions and international arbitration decisions.
 For Indonesian arbitration, contract parties generally choose BANI (Badan Arbitrasi Nasional Indonesia) to resolve their disputes as it is Indonesia’s primary arbitration institution.
 For international arbitration contracts parties in Indonesia often seek to resolve their disputes through SIAC (Singapore International Arbitration Centre), due to its convenient geographic location and its outstanding reputation.”

 Australian Centre for International Commercial Arbitration (ACICA) — ACICA details on their website: “The Australian Centre for International Commercial Arbitration (ACICA) is Australia’s international dispute resolution institution.
-Established in 1985 as an independent, not-for-profit organisation, ACICA’s objective is to promote and facilitate the efficient resolution of commercial disputes throughout Australia and internationally by arbitration and mediation, with the aim of delivering expediency and neutrality of process, enforceability of outcome and commercial privacy to parties in dispute.”
+Established in 1985 as an independent, not-for-profit organisation, ACICA’s objective is to promote and facilitate the efficient resolution of commercial disputes throughout Australia and internationally by arbitration and mediation, with the aim of delivering expediency and neutrality of process, the enforceability of outcome and commercial privacy to parties in dispute.”
 The ACICA website is located here.

 Australian Disputes Centre (ADC) — ADC’s website explains that: ADC is an independent, not-for-profit organisation, dedicated to advancing ADR across Australia and internationally to deliver the benefits of world-class Alternative Dispute Resolution to businesses, professionals, governments and communities.
 ADC’s website is located here.

 Melbourne Commercial Arbitration and Mediation Hub — As the Hub’s website explains: “The Melbourne Commercial Arbitration and Mediation Centre (MCAMC) is conveniently located in Melbourne’s legal precinct in the William Cooper Justice Centre.
-Custom built for Arbitration, the Centre has state of the art facilities and the latest technology in communications.”
+Custom built for Arbitration, the Centre has state-of-the-art facilities and the latest technology in communications.”
 The Melbourne Commercial Arbitration and Mediation Hub website is located here.

 The Resolution Institute, while not an Arbitration hub, is important to mention because, as it’s website details, it “is a vibrant community of mediators, arbitrators, adjudicators, restorative justice practitioners and other DR professionals.
-Created as a result of the integration of LEADR with IAMA in 2014, we are a not-for-profit organisation with more than 4,000 members in Australia, New Zealand and the Asia Pacific region.”
+Created as a result of the integration of LEADR with IAMA in 2014.
+We are a not-for-profit organisation with more than 4,000 members in Australia, New Zealand and the Asia Pacific region.”

 New Zealand Dispute Resolution Centre (NZIAC) — As NZIAC’s website details: “The New Zealand International Arbitration Centre (NZIAC) provides an effective forum for the settlement of international trade, commerce, investment, and cross-border disputes in the Australasian/Pan Pacific region.”
 NZIAC’s website is located here.

 The Arbitrators’ and Mediators’ Institute of New Zealand Inc. (AMINZ), while not an arbitration hub, is, as its’ website details: “The leading body in New Zealand for people working in dispute resolution.”
-AMINZ website is located here.
+AMINZ’s website is located here.

 Mumbai Centre for International Arbitration — As the Centre’s website details: The Mumbai Centre for International Arbitration (MCIA) is a first-of-its-kind arbitral institution in India, established in a joint initiative between the Government of Maharashtra and the domestic and international business and legal communities.
 The MCIA aims to be India’s premier forum for commercial dispute resolution.
 The Centre’s website is located here.